evanx/rquery/README.md

 Note that SSL must be used, otherwise your keyspace could be hijacked i.e. if the token `mysecret` is transferred in cleartext.

 This token-based `/kt` endpoint is provided for initial demonstration purposes, especially to be usable "as is" via your browser.
-As on ongoing effect, this service will support more sophisticated identification, authentication and authorization.
+As an ongoing effect, this service will support more sophisticated identification, authentication and authorization, e.g. via authenticated client certs.

 #### Commands